apache/kvrocks/README.md

 ## Tools

 * Export the Kvrocks monitor metrics, please use [kvrocks_exporter](https://github.com/KvrocksLabs/kvrocks_exporter)
-* Migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which was developed by @vipshop
+* Migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which was developed by [vipshop](https://github.com/vipshop)
-* Migrate from kvrocks to redis. use `kvrocks2redis` in build dir
+* Migrate from kvrocks to redis, use `kvrocks2redis` in the build directory

+## Contributing

+Kvrocks community welcomes all forms of contribution and you can find out how to get involved on the [Community](https://kvrocks.apache.org/community/) and [How to Contribute](https://kvrocks.apache.org/community/contributing) pages.

 ## Performance